-Moving the US embassy to Jerusalem too risky
+Moving the US Embassy to Jerusalem too risky

 And it's just as well.
-For an administration that aspires to an America First foreign policy, moving the US embassy to Jerusalem
+For an administration that aspires to an America First foreign policy, moving the US Embassy to Jerusalem

 puts America's interests last, not at the head of the line.